From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: SP DIMENSION RE-SCALING

 Developing this relation, grouping all terms and taking into consideration only those explicitly dependant on $\boldsymbol{\phi}$ we found

-where we used for conciseness $\Psi =: \Psi(\boldsymbol{\theta})$. \\ Due to the PBC of the problem, the last term of the previous equation vanish if we use a finite differences approach for the evaluation of the Laplacian ${\nabla^2 V_j = (V_{j+1} - 2V_j + V_{j-1}) / \Delta x^2}$.
-Where we omitted the parameters dependence of $V$ just for brevity. \\ Let's focus in the first term of Eq.\eqref{eq: supp_pot2}.
-Remembering the normalisation of the potential (Eq.\eqref{eq: potential structure}) and the PBC one finds that
+where we used for conciseness $\Psi =: \Psi(\boldsymbol{\theta})$. \\ Due to the PBC of the problem, the last term of the previous equation vanishes if we use a finite differences approach for the evaluation of the Laplacian ${\nabla^2 V_j = (V_{j+1} - 2V_j + V_{j-1}) / \Delta x^2}$.
+Where we omitted the parameters' dependence of $V$ just for brevity. \\ Let's focus in the first term of Eq.~\eqref{eq: supp_pot2}.
+Remembering the normalization of the potential (Eq.~\eqref{eq: potential structure} in main text) and the PBC one finds that

-This term can be computed using a circuit like the one in Fig.\ref{fig: new mixed kinetic}, where instead of $F(\boldsymbol{\theta})$ one uses the unitary ansatz for the potential $U(\boldsymbol{\Tilde{\phi}})$ (Fig.\ref{fig:ry_cnot}).
+This term can be computed using a circuit like the one in Fig.~\ref{fig: new mixed potential} in the main text, where instead of $F(\boldsymbol{\theta})$ one uses the unitary ansatz for the potential $U(\boldsymbol{\Tilde{\phi}})$ (Fig.~\ref{fig:ry_cnot} in main text).
 This is possible because the potential is real valued, and by evaluating $\langle\langle\sigma_z\rangle\rangle$ on the ancilla qubit

 If two adder circuits $A$ are used instead, from the previous relation is possible to retrieve $1 - \sum_{j=0}^{N-1} V_j V_{j+2}$.